New Dynamical Degrees of Freedom from Invertible Transformations: Example of Invertible Disformal Transformation resulting in Mimetic DM

-Hence we can see that if this relation is invertible, then the entire transformation \eqref{notes:disformal transformation} is invertible as well.
-In addition to these considerations, we also require that the transformation provides us with mimetic dark matter.
-In other words the equation
+Hence, if this relation is invertible, then the entire transformation \eqref{eq: mim: disformal transformation} is invertible as well.
+In \cite{Jirousek:2022rym} we have shown that the crucial condition for appearance of mimetic dark matter is the existence of real solutions for the condition

-must have a real solution, see \cite{Zumalacarregui:2013pma,Deruelle:2014zza,Jirousek:2022rym,Golovnev:2022jts}.
-This condition has a direct impact on the possible relations between $X$ and $Y$.
-Indeed taking a partial derivative of $X$ with respect to $Y$ we obtain
+see \cite{Zumalacarregui:2013pma,Deruelle:2014zza,Jirousek:2022rym,Golovnev:2022jts}.
+Assuming existence of such solutions has a direct impact on the possible relations between $X$ and $Y$.
+Indeed, taking a partial derivative of $X$ with respect to $Y$ we find

 Hence we know that the $X(Y,\phi)$ has a point with a vanishing derivative in the $Y$ direction, whenever the theory supports a mimetic solution.
-Clearly, if this point is a local maximum or minimum the local invertibility of \eqref{notes:X of Y} is automatically spoiled around such point.
+Clearly, if this point is a local maximum or minimum the local invertibility of \eqref{eq: mim: X of Y} is automatically spoiled at the vicinity of the extremum.
 Consequently, the global invertibility is ruined as well.
-This clearly leaves us with the conclusion that $C=C_{Y}Y+D_{Y}Y^{2}$ must correspond to an inflection point in the function $X(Y,\phi)$.
+This clearly leaves us with a single possibility: if expression \eqref{eq: mim: X of Y} is invertible then $C=C_{Y}Y+D_{Y}Y^{2}$ must correspond to an inflection point in the function $X(Y,\phi)$.

 Let us now apply what we have learned to construct a particular transformation that satisfies our requirements.
 The best place to start is to directly propose the relation between $X$ and $Y$ such that it is invertible and has an inflection point.
 The simplest such function is the cubic function.
 Hence we propose